Pabau GO app

 Key features

-• Medicare & DVA online claiming: Process Medicare EPC care plan claims and DVA services in real time, and no EFTPOS terminal required.
+• Medicare and DVA online claiming: Process Medicare EPC care plan claims and DVA services as they happen, with no EFTPOS terminal required.

-• Clinical notes & body charts: SOAP notes, structural assessment templates, and body charts designed for osteopathic workflows.
+• Clinical notes and body charts: SOAP notes, structural assessment templates, and body charts designed for osteopathic workflows.

-• Health fund claiming via Tyro: Process private health fund claims at the point of care through Tyro Health integration, combining EFTPOS and health fund rebates in a single terminal.
+• Health fund claiming via Tyro: Process private health fund claims at the point of care.
+The Tyro Health integration combines EFTPOS and rebates in one terminal.

 Pricing